martinos/functional_ruby_presentation/abstract.md

 # Elm
 ## Functionnal Programming in Ruby

 Functional languages are becoming more and more popular.
 Elixir, Clojure, Elm, Scala are getting alot of traction.
 Have you ever wondered why ?

-In this talk, I will demistify some powerful concepts such as function composition and partial application all this in Ruby using simple examples.
+In this talk, I will demistify some powerful concepts such as function composition and partial application, all this in Ruby using simple examples.

 # Elm